Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Wireless Communication Empowering Embodied Intelligence

 \subsection{Network-Augmented Adaptive Perception}

-Perception in an isolated embodied agent is fundamentally limited by its physical location and onboard resources, resulting in a fragmentary and incomplete understanding of the environment.
-Advanced wireless communication overcomes this limitation by transforming perception from a solitary, ego-centric process into a collective, holistic situational awareness.
-In this collective perception model, the perceptual horizon of an agent is no longer confined to its own physical sensors.
+Perception in an isolated embodied agent is fundamentally limited by its physical location and onboard resources, resulting in a fragmentary understanding of the environment.
+Advanced wireless communication overcomes this limitation by transforming perception from a solitary, ego-centric process into collective, holistic situational awareness.
 Through the wireless communication system, an agent can assimilate the sensory data of its peers, fusing multiple partial viewpoints into a single, unified, and more veridical model of reality \cite{Luo2024}.
-This fused perspective allows the agent ensemble to overcome individual line-of-sight limitations and perceive large-scale environmental phenomena invisible to any single member.
-Crucially, this shared awareness allows the ensemble to not only map the current environment but also to better predict its future evolution.
-This creates a high-fidelity world model that is far more accurate and comprehensive than what any individual agent could construct alone.
+This fused perspective allows the agent ensemble to overcome individual line-of-sight limitations and perceive large-scale environmental phenomena invisible to any single member, resulting in a high-fidelity world model far exceeding what any individual agent could construct alone.

 The realization of this collective awareness is enabled by a network-driven PCE loop, where shared sensory data informs a superior cognitive model that in turn guides coordinated execution \cite{NetworkedISAC}.
-The critical importance of this principle is demonstrated in autonomous platooning, where ultra-reliable vehicle-to-vehicle (V2V) communication is paramount.
-Through this high-performance link, the perception of a distant, occluded road hazard from a lead truck, precisely time-stamped and geo-tagged, is instantaneously disseminated throughout the platoon.
-The distributed cognitive system of the fleet fuses this data to cognize a shared threat and formulate a coordinated braking maneuver, which the entire platoon then executes in perfect synchrony as an act of collective assurance.
-This principle of network-fused perception extends across other domains, enabling industrial robots to perform collaborative manipulation via shared visual data streams and allowing drone swarms to create real-time surveillance mosaics \cite{Zaid2023}.
-Thus, by using the wireless communication system to create a shared sensorium, wireless communication transforms an ensemble of limited, individual observers into a single, cohesive perceptual system.
+This principle is demonstrated in autonomous platooning, where ultra-reliable vehicle-to-vehicle (V2V) communication enables the perception of a distant, occluded road hazard from a lead truck, precisely time-stamped and geo-tagged, to be instantaneously disseminated throughout the platoon.
+The distributed cognitive system of the fleet fuses this data to cognize a shared threat and formulate a coordinated braking maneuver, which the entire platoon then executes in perfect synchrony.
+Thus, network-fused perception can extend detection range by 3.6 times and improve accuracy by 20\% compared to isolated single-agent sensing, transforming limited observers into a cohesive perceptual system \cite{Luo2024}.